Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 TOTAL_COUNTS = 12
 ```

-which represents the twelve accepted course events used by this early Open Round model.
+which represents the twelve accepted course events used by the current Open Round program.

 ---